 Pursuant to our Insider Trading Compliance Policy, we prohibit employees, officers and directors from pledging any Company securities as collateral for a loan, or from holding any Company securities in a margin account.
 This policy also prohibits employees, officers and directors from entering into hedging transactions involving Company securities, including purchasing financial instruments such as prepaid variable forwards, equity swaps, collars, exchange funds and similar transactions.
 Hedging transactions means any transaction that hedges or offsets, or is designed to hedge or offset, any decrease in the market value of Company securities.
-Notwithstanding this restriction, pursuant to the terms of the Securities Purchase Agreement dated as of February 3, 2019 (the "Securities Purchase Agreement"), by and among the Company and certain funds affiliated with, or managed by, Starboard Value LP (collectively, "Starboard"), Starboard is expressly permitted to pledge Company securities acquired under the Securities Purchase Agreement.
-As Chief Executive Officer of Starboard Value LP, our Chair, Jeffrey C. Smith, may be deemed to beneficially own the securities owned by Starboard.
+Notwithstanding this restriction, pursuant to the terms of the Securities Purchase Agreement dated as of February 3, 2019 (the "Securities Purchase Agreement"), by and among the Company and certain funds affiliated with, or managed by, Starboard Value LP (collectively, "Starboard"), Starboard value LP, our Chair, Jeffrey C. Smith, may be deemed to beneficially own the securities owned by Starboard.
 Mr. Smith expressly disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.